 A primary care doctor is also referred to as a general practice doctor.
 Insurance companies typically require individuals to see a primary care physician first before making an appointment with any other specialists, as the physician is best equipped to properly diagnose any problems and recommend further treatment if necessary.
 The primary care doctor has studied extensively and will have a great deal of experience in identifying, diagnosing and treating many different common illnesses.

 Primary care doctors also treat the whole family, and as such have knowledge of a family medical history.
 This makes it easier for them to properly diagnose some of the symptoms and conditions of their patients based on previous appointments.
 They also know to look for red flags and other indicators of an illness that someone who doesn’t have knowledge of a family history wouldn’t think to look for.
+For seniors, this long-term relationship is especially vital.
+A primary care doctor who understands a senior patient’s health history, existing conditions, and medications can provide more coordinated and holistic care, helping to navigate the complexities that often arise with age.

 Some of the common illnesses treated by primary care doctors include the following: